Tanami/symta/doc/symta-by-example.md

 say "Ys = [Ys]"
 ```

-Using macro `dup` is the way to quickly crate new list out of nothing.
+Using macro `dup` is the way to quickly create a new list out of nothing.
 Its first argument is a loop variable, the second is the size of list, the third is an expression used to generate an element of list based on its position.
 It supports two shorthands:
 ```
 say: dup I 10 I // sequence of all numbers below 10
 say: dup N // equivalent to: dup I N 0